 Dancing On Ice 2021 line-up: Confirmed contestants plus all the rumours

-The line-up is filling up, with five celebs now confirmed for the ITV show!
+The line-up is filling up, with six celebs now confirmed for the ITV show!

-Winter is coming, and that means just one thing: it’s only a matter of time before a group of celebrities glide onto the slippery floor for a brand new series of Dancing on Ice!
+It won’t be long before we see a new line-up of celebs looping, flipping, and gliding onto the slippery floor, as Dancing on Ice returns for a new series next year.

-The long-running entertainment show – hosted by This Morning’s Phillip Schofield and Holly Willoughby – is reportedly set to start filming in January.
+Hosted by This Morning’s Phillip Schofield and Holly Willoughby, the ITV skating show is reportedly set to start filming in January.

-Five celebrities have already been confirmed to take part, and rumours are flying about which other famous faces will join them.
+And six celebrities have already been confirmed for the show, with more rumours spiralling about who’ll be joining them on the ice.

-So, who’ll be looping, flipping and jumping when they hit the ice for the 13th series?
+So who’ll be lacing up their skates and stepping onto the ice?

-Here’s everything you need know about the confirmed contestants, as well as those rumoured to join them.
+Read on for all you need to know about the confirmed Dancing on Ice 2021 contestants, as well others said to be taking part.

 CONFIRMED